 I dunno girl.
 I think you deserve to be happy.
 And if you’re not, there’s no reason to stay in the relationship.
-If you really think he’s too depressed, you should make him seek counseling.posted over 2 years ago
+If you really think he’s too depressed, you should make him seek counseling.posted about 3 years ago

-i agree with the post above. try to get him to seek help. let him know you really care for him but you’re just not ready for a relationship. it will be hard, especially if he really does suffer from depression but you are not helping either one of you out by staying togetherposted over 2 years ago
+i agree with the post above. try to get him to seek help. let him know you really care for him but you’re just not ready for a relationship. it will be hard, especially if he really does suffer from depression but you are not helping either one of you out by staying togetherposted about 3 years ago

 But every time I try to leave he acts as if he can’t live without me